 Looking for a way to share the message about the benefits of direct withdrawal via ACH?
 Our white label resources help you reiterate key message points while offering an easy-to-use template to support your sustaining donor goals.
 You can easily modify these pieces to suit your organization’s needs.
 Also available are sample donor letters, emails for fund drives, renewal documents, and more.

 Scroll down to access the complete nonprofit toolkit.

 Nonprofit Toolkit: Grow Your Sustaining Donor Program

 Don't know where to start?
 Need help growing your sustaining donor program using ACH?
 Use the Building a Sustaining Donor Program with ACH toolkit.
 The toolkit offers practical tips and resources for leveraging direct withdrawal via ACH payments to retain donors and sustain contributions.
-It consists of four core pieces:
+It consists of several core pieces:

 What is Direct Withdrawal via ACH?

 Direct withdrawal via ACH, a form of Direct Payment via ACH, is a type of electronic payment in which funds are withdrawn or debited from a donor’s checking or savings account and transferred electronically to your organization.
 Direct withdrawal via ACH payments are processed through the Automated Clearing House, an electronic network at the center of commerce in the U.S. that moves money and information from one bank account to another through direct deposits and direct payments.
 It serves as an efficient means for nonprofit organizations to collect donations.

 Leveraging ACH Payments to Support Other Areas of Your Organization